Is Your Relationship Fair?

 1. To start, look at things objectively.

-Try to take an impartial assessment of what both you and your partner give and get, across all domains of the relationship.
-What do each of you want?
-Is the exchange roughly even overall?
 Remember, equity does not necessarily mean "equality"—each person does not have to do exactly half the cooking or pay half the bills.
-Complementary relationships, like traditional gender roles, can be equitable and mutually-satisfying ,too.
+Complementary relationships, like traditional gender roles, can be equitable and mutually satisfying, too.
 The general question is simply whether both partners are getting a satisfying deal in exchange for what they are putting into the relationship, or whether someone is really getting cheated.

 2. Manage the feelings.